Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-13.md

 $$
 w^{2^{s} r}=w^{e d-1} \equiv_{N} w^{(e d-1) \% \phi(N)}=w^{1-1}=1
 $$
 Although we don't prove it here, it is possible to show that the algorithm returns a square root of unity *chosen uniformly at random* from among the four possible square roots of unity.
 So with probability $1 / 2$ the output is a nontrivial square root.
-We can repeat this basic process $n$ times, and eventually encounter a nontrivial square root of unity with probability $1-2^{-n}$.
+We can repeat this basic process $n$ times, and eventually encounter a nontrivial square root of unity with probability $1-2^{-n}$. $\qquad\blacksquare$

 ### Exercises
 13.1.
 Prove by induction the correctness of the EXTGCD algorithm.
 That is, whenever $\operatorname{EXTGCD}(x, y)$ outputs $(d, a, b),$ we have $\operatorname{gcd}(x, y)=d=a x+b y .$ You may use the fact that the original Euclidean algorithm correctly computes the GCD.